 We have been discussing evergreen digital marketing strategies and why it is important to implement one in your business.
-In order to understand how you can effectively implement a digital marketing strategy, it is important to go back to what digital marketing means in its essence.
+To understand how you can effectively implement a digital marketing strategy, it is important to go back to what digital marketing means in its essence.
 We can define digital marketing as an umbrella term for marketing products and services using digital technologies on the internet.
 You are essentially taking traditional marketing frameworks and transferring them online.

 In this post, we discussed that a strategy is a plan of action designed to achieve a specific goal.
-A strategy or plan is pertinent to have for any business whether it be a brick and mortar business or an online business.
+A strategy or plan is pertinent to have for any business whether it be a brick and mortar business or online business.
 A well thought out strategy includes a detailed plan of attack to reach specific goals.
 After a determined length of time, reviewing your results from the goals you’ve set, will give you a great understanding of where you can tweak your next strategy and how you will continue to make pivots in your business to achieve success.

 You cannot assume that just by having your business online, that it will gain much recognition without building a following.
 You would be surprised how many small business owners have yet to implement a digital marketing strategy for their business.
-A common misconception is that by creating an Instagram, Twitter, or Facebook account you’ve automatically created a form of strategy.
+A common misconception is that by creating an Instagram, Twitter, or Facebook account, you’ve automatically created a form of strategy.
 However, this is just that, a misconception and those who have indeed created solid strategies, likely benefit the most of social media marketing.

 There are many different areas to focus on when developing your strategy.
 Think about each section and how you will create your strategy to grow your business.
 So grab your pen and paper and let’s get started!